Authentic Communication Group Fridays

 As the group develops ease with being present in the moment, you enter a state of flow and aliveness.
 In this space you can build better relationships by:

 - Finding the courage to bring up and work through difficult issues

-- Allowing yourself to receive support and care from others
+- Receiving support and care from others

 Bring a colleague: To support diversity, we request that you bring a person from an ethnicity different from yours.
 If you have the means, consider offering to pay for someone with less access to resources.

 “In the safety and openness of our group I come alive with energy, clarity, creativity and courage to explore, experiment, and express.
 The process of self-discovery and integration is accelerated.”

 Anisha is a psychotherapist, leadership coach and transformation facilitator from Mumbai, India.
 She specializes in different conceptual approaches such as Transactional Analysis, Appreciative Inquiry, Nonviolent Communication, Emotional Intelligence, NLP, Process Work.
 Over the last 15 years, her work has been about helping people lead more fulfilling and authentic lives.
 Anisha Pandya offers individual as well as group psychotherapy and she has more than 4,000 hours of experience in coaching and psychotherapy with people across sectors.
 She particularly enjoys facilitating experiential labs and long-term groups for tangible transformation.
 Anisha Pandya has designed and facilitated multiple workshops on parenting, diversity and inclusion, intimacy, leadership development, conflicts, difficult conversations, gender, power and group dynamics.
 She is passionate about creating a culture of NVC in families.